Iatmul language: Typological profile

-Phonological system
+Phonology

 Vowel and consonant phonemes

 The phonological system of Iatmul is a matter of controversy among scholars.
 There is no consensus about how many vowels Iatmul has and about which realisations are to be considered as phonemes or allophones.
 There were attempts of analysing the language as consisting of only 1-3 vowels by Staalsen (1966) and Laycock (1991).
 Jendraschek (2012) in contrast describes 12 phonemic monophthongs and 7 phonemic diphthongs.

 In Iatmul, the contrast between the fortis, lenis, and prenasalized stops exists only intervocalically.
 The fully oral stops can be voiced (to /b/, /d/, /g/), and as such they have voiced allophones in certain contexts.
 The latter also tend to be more open than the fortis stops, which means that they can become taps, fricatives, or approximants in post-sonorant position.
 Prenasalized stops are inherently voiced.
 As such, the distinctive feature between the fortis and oral series is not voicing, but rather voiceability.